Mehboob-sk/project2/README.md

 # new project

-Hi there, it's my new project in git
+Hi there, it's my new project in git.